Introduction. How complicated is early termination of a fixed-term lease?

-Finding an effective way to terminate a lease early is a challenge
+Finding an effective way to terminate a tenancy early

-Tenants or landlords wishing to break a fixed-term lease early are people or companies facing a major life or business hurdle.
-Among the most common and biggest downsides of such a situation are high stress, paperwork, damages and contractual penalties.
-Worst of all, however, is the ongoing uncertainty at the very end of such a dispute - uncertainty that is guaranteed to exist on both sides.
-Both tenant and landlord are uncertain as to whether the lease can be terminated at all, how long it can be maintained, what condition the premises will remain in.
-And consequently - how much the exit from the conflict (for each party) will ultimately cost.
+Tenants or Landlords wishing to terminate a fixed-term lease agreement prematurely face a significant obstacle.
+Among the most common and substantial drawbacks of such a situation are high stress, formalities, damages, and contractual penalties.
+However, the worst aspect is the uncertainty that persists until the very end of such a dispute – an uncertainty that we guarantee exists for both parties!
+Both the tenant and the landlord are unsure whether they will be able to terminate the lease agreement at all, how long they will be able to maintain it, and in what condition the property will remain.
+Consequently, they are unsure how much exiting the conflict (for either party) will ultimately cost.

 Can a fixed-term lease agreement be terminated?
 What are the consequences of terminating the contract early?
 What to do if the contract does not contain a notice period?

 It may not be easy to terminate a fixed-term lease if the other party does not show a certain degree of goodwill.
-Therefore, to become at least partially independent of this will, first, it is best to examine the provisions of the fixed-term lease very, very carefully - so as to verify whether and what contractual clauses allowing early termination of the lease are contained therein.
-Unfortunately, these do not have to be valid clauses - because case law on this issue is also abundant.
+Therefore, it would be advisable to at least partially disengage from this goodwill, or to persuade the other party to express this goodwill, first, it is best to examine the provisions of the contract very, very carefully – tak by zweryfikować czy i jakie klauzule umowne umożliwiające wcześniejsze rozwiązanie umowy najmu tam zawarto.
+Niestety nie zawsze są to klauzule ważne w świetle prawa.

-Tenants who want to terminate fixed-term lease contracts are usually (and rightly so) afraid of high compensation and contractual penalties.
-These may go far beyond a single rent or a deposit or deposit submitted to the landlord.
-We have often seen how tenants were ultimately forced to pay compensation amounting to several dozen monthly fees that they had previously paid when executing the contract.
+Tenants wishing to terminate fixed-term rental agreements are usually (and rightly so) concerned about high compensation and contractual penalties.
+These can extend far beyond a single month's rent or the security deposit/bond paid to the landlord.
+We have often seen tenants or landlords ultimately forced to pay compensation amounting to several dozen months' payments that previously arose from the proper execution of the contract.

-e) minimize the risk of having to pay compensation to the tenant
+- to minimise the risk of having to pay the tenant compensation

-The worst thing you can do is to procrastinate, or to act on your own experience teaches that the sooner you get the professionals involved, the greater the chance that positive results will be achieved.
-This is because it is easy to unmask your intentions, making it impossible even for a professional to help you properly later.
+The worst thing you can do is to procrastinate, or hastily act on your own.
+Experience teaches that the sooner professionals are involved, the greater the chance that positive results can be achieved.
+This is because it is easy to expose one's intentions, sometimes even preventing a professional from providing effective assistance later.

 - How can I terminate a fixed-term lease agreement?